vuepress-theme-hope/vuepress-theme-hope/demo/theme-blog/README.md

-# vuepress-plugin-theme Demo
+# vuepress-theme-hope Blog Demo

-This is a demo and test for `vuepress-theme-hope`.
+This is a blog demo and test for `vuepress-theme-hope`.

 You can use this demo directly via: